 Here we were, two days from the end, somewhere along the Potomac River, living the dream

-But two days after this, on the last day of nine straight days of cycling, boy did it rain.
+But two days after this, on the last of nine straight days of cycling, boy did it rain.
 All 37.54 miles from Leesburg, MD to Washington D.C..
 And not a light rain.
-And if it reached 60° that day I missed it.
+And if it reached 60° I missed it.
 By then I’d donned every stitch of bike clothes I’d brought, never expecting I’d need it when the six of us departed Anchorage over a week earlier.
-Arm warmers, leg warmers, shoe covers, long finger gloves – everything I’d brought I was wearing that last day, all of it mud-caked and sopping wet by the time we made it to D.C.
-Which itself was a weird experience, the six of looking like we just crawled out of a fetid swamp, suddenly thrust into a congested city.
+Arm warmers, leg warmers, shoe covers, long finger gloves – everything I’d brought along I was wearing that last day, all of it mud-caked and sopping wet by the time we made it to D.C.
+Which itself was a weird experience, the six of us looking like we just crawled out of a fetid swamp, suddenly thrust into a congested city.
 We walked our bikes as we elbowed our way along sidewalks through a crush of D.C. denizens, past glam boutiques and high-end furniture galleries, in search of our hotel, which turned out to be over four miles from where we’d exited the trail.
 What a ghastly site we must’ve been.

 Here we were (sans me) about 6 miles earlier, just north of D.C beneath a busy overpass lamenting the last of Skip’s tire flats, six in all!

 Our tour began nine days earlier in Pittsburgh.
 The night before the cycling started we were treated to a fabulous multi-course dinner at Frances restaurant in

 Pittsburgh ShadySide, now owned and operated by close family friends of Happy Wife.

 Upstairs above the restaurant is Franks bar, which was booked solid the following night for a drag queen party.
 Some of us ventured up there after dinner for a night cap or three (big shout out to Sue (left) for pickin’ up the tab on the Lemon Drops!)